suchethsikha/food-recipe-mlops/README.md

 ---

-## 🔥 Stuff to do
+## 🔥 Stuff to do / Task list

 - Add a LLM either just to generate recipies/ to act as a chatbot.
 - Check and update model to perfect inferences -- local
 - Run with ML flow running in GCP to track model training.
 Already have a sample ML Flow server running in GCP, will need to change URI.
 Quick win.
 - Check how to host the entire infrastructure since it's all local, do we move it to GCP, metaflow etc.
-- Currently the dataset is from RoboFlow
+- Currently the dataset is from RoboFlow.
+- Training.py is updated but not logged properly in ML .
+2 epochs take around 8 hours to run, will have to rerun sometime overnight.

 ---